Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [book] The Principle of Quantum Mechanics by P.A.M.
 Dirac

-* [book] The Feynman Lecture on Physics vol3 by Richard Feynman
+* [book] The Feynman Lecture on Physics vol 3 by Richard Feynman

+* [book] Modern Quantum Mechanics by J.J.
+Sakurai

 * [book] Quantum Mechanics vol 1,2,3 by Claude Cohen-Tannoudji